-The District Attorney and assistant district attorneys are members of the Louisiana District Attorney's Retirement System (System), a multiple-employer (cost-sharing) parochial employee retirement system (PERS), controlled and administered by a separate board of trustees.
+The District Attorney and assistant district attorneys are members of the Louisiana District Attorney's Retirement System (System), a multiple-employer (cost-sharing) defined benefit pension plan, controlled and administered by a separate board of trustees.

 Assistant district attorneys who earn, as a minimum, the amount paid by the state for assistant district attorneys and are under the age of 60 at the time of original employment and all district attorneys are required to participate in the System.
 For members who joined the system before July 1, 1990, and who elected not to be covered by the new provisions, the following applies: Any member with 23 or more years of creditable service regardless of age may retire with a 3 percent benefit reduction for each year below age 55, provided no reduction is applied if the member has 30 or more years of service.
 Any member with at least 18 years of service may retire at age 55 with a 3 percent benefit reduction for each year below age 60.
 In addition, any member with at least 10 years of service may retire at age 60 with a 3 percent benefit reduction for each year below age 60.
-In addition, any member with at least 10 years of service may retire at age 60 with a 3 percent benefit reduction for each year below age 60.
-In addition, any member with at least 10 years of service may retire at age 60 with a 3 percent benefit reduction for each year below age 60.
-In addition, any member with at least 10 years of service may retire at age 60 with a 3 percent benefit reduction for each year below age 60.
-In addition, any member with at least 10 years of service may retire at age 60 with a 3 percent benefit reduction for each year below age 60.
-In addition, any member with at least 10 years of service may retire at age 60 with a 3 percent benefit reduction for each year below age 60.
-In addition, any member with at least 10 years of service may retire at age 60 with a 3 percent benefit reduction for each year below age 60.
-In addition, any member with at least 10 years of service, not to exceed 100 percent of average final compensation.
+In addition, any member with at least 10 years of service may retire at age 60 with a 3 percent benefit reduction for each year retiring below the age of 62.
+The retirement benefit is equal to 3 percent of the member's final average compensation, defined by L.R.S.
+11:1581(5), multiplied by the number of years of his membership service, not to exceed 100 percent of average final compensation.